fil-james-maclean/animation-styleguide/source/content/02-animation-UX.md

 - Provide play and pause controls for anything that starts automatically and lasts longer than five seconds. https://www.w3.org/TR/UNDERSTANDING-WCAG20/time-limits-pause.html

-- Not not have any part of the screen flashing more than three times per second. https://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html
+- Do not have any part of the screen flashing more than three times per second. https://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure-does-not-violate.html

 ### vestibular disorder (Motion Sensitivity)